Speech & Language Development in Preschoolers (Singapore Guide)

 - Bilingualism does not cause speech delay.
 Continue both languages.

 - Early intervention is highly effective.
-If in doubt, seek an assessment — there is no downside to checking.
+If in doubt, seek an assessment — there is genuinely no downside to checking.

 - QuizKin can support speech sound practice through phonics exercises with real human voice recordings, but apps should complement — not replace — conversation and reading aloud.